 Advice: Remove time as a measure of quality and concentrate on getting your service right.
 Don’t ever make a customer feel rushed.

 Now you have a little more time.
 What do you do with it?

-Pearl Weaver 89 certainly does that.
-Not only is this octogenarian an inspiration in working longevity, but also in how to connect with customers.
+Pearl Weaver, who is 89 years young, certainly does that.
+Not only is she an inspiration in working longevity, but also in how to connect with customers.

 When anybody enters the Arby’s where she works, they are greeted to a booming smile, friendly welcome and shaking pom-poms.

 Her manager said “If she is off for a week, people ask where she is”!